-Acceptance into the program is required before obtaining a teaching position in the public schools.
-The University does not obtain the teaching placements for Intern candidates and candidates must meet state/district designated requirements.
+Acceptance into the Department of Professional and Secondary Education Med/teacher certification program is required before obtaining a teaching position in the public schools.
+The university does not obtain the teaching placements for Intern candidates and candidates must meet state/district designated requirements.